flrogerw/video_classification_model/README.md

-# Video Segment Classifier (CLIP + XGBoost)
+# Video Segment Classifier (CLIP + XGBoost + Celery)

-This project uses a **CLIP-based model** combined with **XGBoost** and a custom **closeness model** to detect and classify segments in video files.
+This project uses a **CLIP-based model** combined with **XGBoost** as both a custom **closeness model** and a metadata model to detect and classify segments in video files.
 It is designed for tasks such as automatically identifying intros, outros, and other custom-defined video segments.
+It is a distributed system using an array of Raspberry Pis for classification.

 ---